durjoydutta/NeuroLite/README.md

 # NeuroLite ⚡

-A basic & lightweight neural network, built from scratch. **NeuroLite** extends the ideas from `micrograd`, A tiny Autograd engine by [Karpathy](https://github.com/karpathy), implementing a small but functional Multi-Layer Perceptron (MLP) with automatic differentiation and visualization tools.
+A simple & lightweight neural network, built from scratch. **NeuroLite** extends the ideas from `micrograd`, A tiny Autograd engine by [Karpathy](https://github.com/karpathy), implementing a small but functional Multi-Layer Perceptron (MLP) with automatic differentiation and visualization tools.
 It serves as a minimal yet powerful educational tool for understanding backpropagation and neural network training. 🤖